 The TSET Board of Directors awarded 50 community-based grants to organizations like Volunteers for Youth.
 These organizations serve 63 counties.
 The five-year grant cycle began July 1, 2015.

 As a Healthy Living Program grantee, Volunteers for Youth works on sustainable changes to make our communities healthier.
 We strive to:

 – Prevent and reduce tobacco use

 If you have questions or want to partner with us please contact any of our HLP Staff : Amber Brassfield Jody Reiss Alyson Short

 About PFS The Partnership for Success grant comes from the Cherokee Nation.
-With these funds, PFS, will address the significant issues surrounding prescription drugs and the effect on 12-25 year olds in Rogers County.
-Strategies will be identified after a complete community assessment is finalized and approved by Cherokee Nation and Healthy Community Partnership.
-Current data indicates increases in both fatal and non-fatal overdoses, past 30 day use and lifetime use of prescription narcotics and sedatives in Oklahoma.
-Past successes in reducing problems associated with prescription medications include working with Oklahoma Bureau of Narcotics to place five (5) drug disposal boxes in Rogers County, reducing the chance for non- medical use of narcotics.
+With these funds, PFS, addresses the significant issues surrounding prescription drugs and the effect on 12-25 year olds in Rogers County.
+Strategies were identified after a complete community assessment approved by Cherokee Nation and the Healthy Community Partnership.
+Past successes in reducing problems associated with prescription medications include working with Oklahoma Bureau of Narcotics to place five drug disposal boxes in Rogers County, reducing the chance for non- medical use of narcotics.
 New Oklahoma legislation allows non-medical personnel, law enforcement, and family members to purchase and administer Naloxone, an overdose reversal medication, through a nasal mist.
-We hope to include in our strategies, information and training on Naloxone, to reduce the number of accidental overdoses, and allow time for emergency medical interventions in these cases.
+Our strategies include information and training on Naloxone to reduce the number of accidental overdoses and allow time for emergency medical interventions in these cases.
 For any questions please contact : Amy Graham

 Prescription drug abuse is Oklahoma’s fastest growing drug problem.